qpliu/esolang/denver/README.md

 If a guard is `= expression`, then the rest of the statement is only executed if the expression evaluates to a thread that has not exited.
-It is not guaranteed that that thread has not executed when the rest of the statement executes.
+It is not guaranteed that that thread has not exited when the rest of the statement executes.
 The `null` thread is always considered to have exited.

-If a guard is `! expression`, then the rest of the statement is only executed if the expression evaluates to tha thread that has exited.
+If a guard is `! expression`, then the rest of the statement is only executed if the expression evaluates to a thread that has exited.

 ### Assignment statement
 An assignment statement sets the variable to the value of the